Mitchell Leisen: Personal life

-Though married, Leisen was reported to be gay or bisexual.
+Mitchell Leisen married opera singer Stella Yeager in 1927, though the couple lived separately for much of their marriage and remained in contact over the years.
+Leisen maintained a wide social circle in Hollywood and was known for hosting elaborate gatherings and pursuing artistic interests beyond filmmaking, including costume design, interior decoration, and nightclub staging.

+Leisen had long-term relationships with both women and men, reflecting a bisexual orientation that was largely private during his lifetime.
+One of his most significant relationships was with costume designer Natalie Visart, with whom he shared a close personal and professional bond.
+He also had relationships with male companions.
 According to Carolyn Roos, Leisen's longtime business manager's daughter, he had a very long relationship with dancer/actor/choreographer Billy Daniel until the 1950s (Daniel died in 1962).
 Leisen, with Daniel and dancer/actor Mary Parker, formed Hollywood Presents Inc. as a means of promoting both Daniel and Parker off-screen.
 Leisen died of heart disease in 1972, aged 74.
 His grave is located in Chapel of the Pines Crematory.

+Legacy

+Although Mitchell Leisen was well regarded during his career, his work received less attention in later decades.
+From the 1950s onward, changes in the film industry and interest in his personal life contributed to a decline in his professional visibility.
+However, his films have since been reappraised and continue to be valued by critics and enthusiasts of classic cinema.

+Leisen is now best remembered for his ability to blend genres and for his emphasis on character-driven storytelling marked by elegance and visual sophistication.
+His influence on narrative style and screen characterization remains evident, and his work is often referenced in discussions of classic American cinema.

 Awards

 He garnered his sole Academy Award nomination in 1930 for Art Direction for Cecil B. DeMille's Dynamite.
 He directed Hold Back the Dawn (1941), which was nominated for the Academy Award for Best Picture.
+His screwball comedy film Midnight (1939), starring Claudette Colbert and Don Ameche, was inducted into the U.S. National Film Registry for its cultural, historical, or aesthetic significance.